-Directly on the banks of the river Spree, between the Reichstag and the central station (Hauptbahnhof), lies the Futurium, whose extraordinary, modern architecture uniquely complements the urban environment of the government district.
-Spanning three floors and around 3,200 square metres of exhibition space, the centre for shaping the future offers fascinating insights into the world of tomorrow and embodies a visionary concept of space.
+Directly on the bank of Berlin’s River Spree, framed by the Reichstag and the new central station, the Futurium has come into being, housed in an exceptional, modern piece of architecture that adds in a unique way to the urban environment of the government quarter.
+On three floors and around 3,200 square metres of exhibition space, this centre for shaping the future grants fascinating insights into the world of tomorrow, while embodying in itself a visionary concept of space.

-The design of the Berlin architects Richter and Musikowski also emphasises clear and sculptural forms as well as openness and accessibility.
+The design by the Berlin architects Richter and Musikowski relies on both pure, sculptural forms and openness and accessibility.

 The façade consists of more than 8,000 cassette panels.
 Each of these panels of around one metre consists of differently folded metal reflectors and ceramic-printed cast glass.
 They create an iridescent cloud effect that changes according to the incidence of light.